ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	} );
 ```

-Now, we can run webpack to build the app.
-To do that, just call the `webpack` executable:
+You can now run webpack to build the application.
+To do that, call the `webpack` executable:

 ```bash
 ./node_modules/.bin/webpack
 ```

 <info-box>
-	You can also install webpack globally (using `npm install -g`) and run it via globally available `webpack`.
+	You can also install webpack globally (using `npm install -g`) and run it via a globally available `webpack`.

 	Alternatively, you can add it as an [npm script](https://docs.npmjs.com/misc/scripts):